Bay of Plenty business confidence drops 10 per cent

 On the go and no time to finish that story right now?
 Your News is the place for you to save content to read later from any device.
 Register with us and content you save will appear here so you can access them to read later.

 How confident are you in the Bay of Plenty's economic future?
 A new survey has delved into how Bay households feel about the Bay's economy and business experts have listed a number of reasons as to why people may not feel certain about the economy's future.
-Reporter Zoe Hunter takes a deeper look into the Westpac-McDermott Miller Regional Economic Confidence survey and asks experts what they think has contributed to a 10 per cent drop in confidence.
+Reporter Zoe Hunter takes a deeper look into the Westpac-McDermott Miller Regional Economic Confidence survey and asks experts what they think.

-The future looks bright for some Bay of Plenty businesses but others are recognising the growing uncertainty, experts say.
+The future looks bright for some Bay of Plenty businesses but others are recognising the growing uncertainty of the economy, experts say.

 A Westpac-McDermott Miller Regional Economic Confidence survey found only nine per cent of Bay households expected their region's economy to improve in the next year.